RetroDECK/ES-DE/THEMES-DEV.md

     - This property makes it possible to size the text relative to the overall item size.
 If using this and also defining a text background color using `textBackgroundColor` or `textSelectedBackgroundColor` then this color will still fill the entire item size.
     - Minimum value is `0.2` and maximum value is `1`
     - Default is `1`
+* `textBackgroundCornerRadius` - type: FLOAT
+    - Setting this property higher than zero applies rounded corners to the text background, assuming it has a color set.
+The radius is a percentage of the screen width.
+Note that the maximum allowed value is quite arbitrary as the renderer will in practice limit the maximum roundness so it can never go beyond half the text background height.
+    - Minimum value is `0` and maximum value is `0.5`
+    - Default is `0` (corners are not rounded)
+    - This property can only be used if `textBackgroundColor` has a value defined.
 * `textColor` - type: COLOR
     - Default is `000000FF`
 * `textBackgroundColor` - type: COLOR